Seth Cohen: Characterization

+Seth is very sarcastic and uses irony to find the humor in the events that occur around him.
+He is shown throughout the series to be self-obsessed and neurotic, with a tendency to make himself the center of attention.
+However, in many episodes, he proves to be a sweet and genuine guy with good intentions and a good heart, and this is often overlooked by others.
+He is a self-proclaimed geek and likes comic books, science fiction, video games, and old movies.

-At school, Seth's social awkwardness results in him being either ignored or bullied, making him a popular target for the jocks.
-Prior to Ryan's arrival, he was routinely bullied by the jocks (namely, the water polo players), who would intentionally urinate on his shoes and slam him into the lockers, and had hated Newport so much that he wanted to go to a boarding school on the East Coast.
+At school, prior to Ryan's arrival, he was routinely bullied by the jocks (namely, the water polo players), who would intentionally urinate on his shoes and slam him into the lockers.
 If not bullied, he was largely ignored by his other peers; Summer treated him with disdain, calling him "Death Breath Seth," while Marissa, who lived next door since they were in elementary school, did not speak to him until after Ryan's arrival.
 He would go out on his sailboat, the Summer Breeze, to escape Newport; in Season 2 he admitted to Ryan that he sold it for cash while docked at Santa Barbara and caught a Greyhound to Portland.
 Besides his awkwardness, his naivety in social norms and relationships contributes to his propensity to draw trouble to himself and not realizing until it's too late, a running gag in the show; for example, he has to be physically stopped by both Zach Stevens and Ryan when he tries to call his crush Alex Kelly even after she hinted for him to stay away because her ex is in town.
 He quickly forms a friendship with Ryan as the latter was the first person who befriended him without any preconceived notions and without judging him.